Parbold railway station: History

-The station was built by the Manchester and Southport Railway as a branch of the East Lancashire Railway on 9 April 1855.
+The station opened as Newburgh on 9 April 1855 when the Lancashire and Yorkshire Railway (L&YR) opened the line from Wigan Wallgate to Southport London Street, the line and station had been planned, authorised and construction started by the Manchester and Southport Railway before it was acquired by the L&YR on 3 July 1854.
+The main stone-built station building (still in use) was built during this time, in the standard L&YR style which had been described as "solid, substantial, well built of stone in the Elizabethan style, neat without undue ornament".

 It radically altered the village, allowing workers to live in Parbold and commute to urban areas throughout the North West.
 The railway station also provided a natural centre for the village which it still is today.

-It was absorbed by the Lancashire and Yorkshire Railway (L&YR) in 1859.
-The main stone-built station building (still in use) was built during this time, in the standard L&YR style.
-Parbold railway station then became part of the London, Midland and Scottish Railway during the Grouping of 1923.
+Parbold railway station became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The station then passed to the London Midland Region of British Railways on nationalisation in 1948.
 When Sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.
 The station has retained its L&YR signal box, which operates the adjacent barrier level crossing.

 In 2005 the railway station underwent a £250,000 restoration project which saw the ticket office restored to its former glory and new fences and CCTV installed.